CansuDincer/BEstimate/README.md

 Then, you can run the off target analysis, see below for *BRAF* gene:
 `python3 BEstimate.py -gene BRAF -assembly GRCh38 -pamseq NGN -edit A -edit_to G -vep -ot -wge_path ../bin/ -o ../output/ -ofile BRAF_ABE_NGN`

+## Downloading and Indexing Ensembl Genome

+If it suggested to download and index the genome before.
+You can use below code to download all chromosome, gather all of them and index them:
+What you will need:
+- **pamseq** > PAM sequence as the genome will index accordingly
+- **assembly** > The Ensembl genome assembly
+- **v_ensembl** > Ensembl version (currently default is 113 for GRCh38, if the assembly is GRCh37 then please use <=75)
+- **wge_path** > The path you installed CRISPR Analyser

+`python3 x_genome.py -pamseq NGN -assembly GRCh38 -v_ensembl 113 -wge_path '../../bin/CRISPR-Analyser/'`

 ## Contact

 BEstimate is the product of Cansu Dinçer, Matthew Coelho and Mathew Garnett from Garnett Group at the Wellcome Sanger Institute.